 Gastroesophageal Reflux Disease (GERD), commonly known as acid reflux or heartburn, is one of the most common — yet most neglected — diseases in the United States.
-Our collaborative team of experts, led by Leader Surgical Associates-UPMC, has created a comprehensive program to help diagnose and treat GERD.
+Our collaborative team of experts have created a comprehensive program to help diagnose and treat GERD.
 The Reflux Program will provide a personalized, coordinated plan of care for each patient.

 Uncontrolled GERD can lead to major problems.
 Acid exposure in the esophagus can cause narrowing, severe inflammation, ulcers, and Barrett’s esophagus.
 Left untreated, Barrett’s esophagus can even lead to cancer of the esophagus.

 Several factors can lead to GERD.
 Genetics play a role, and diet and lifestyle factors are major contributors too.
 Often, there is a problem with the lower esophageal sphincter, a muscle complex where the esophagus turns into the stomach.
 This can be related to muscle tone, medications, or a total disruption (for example, a hiatal hernia).
 We get reflux when the lower esophageal sphincter is not working properly.

 There are a few tests to diagnose GERD and figure out the best treatment.
 Some examples include:

 The first step in treatment of GERD is lifestyle change.
 Trigger foods, caffeine, alcohol, and nicotine should be avoided entirely.
 Timing your meals at least four hours before laying down can help.
 Some people need to sleep with their mattress on blocks, which allows gravity to fight nighttime symptoms.
 If you are overweight, even a modest weight loss can really help.

 Yes!
 In conjunction with lifestyle changes, medicine can be very effective.
 This ranges from short-acting (e.g. Tums) to long-term (e.g. Prilosec).
 Ask your doctor what may be best for you.